larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 same time also IETF Chair, to whom the IETF Chair may then delegate some of their responsibilities, such as chairing the IESG.

-It is important that their is community transparency about which roles the IETF Chair has delegated to which other Area Director, and for which time periods.
-This transparency can be guaranteed in a number of ways, such as through the IESG web site or public email.
-Such operational details are out of scope for this document.
+It is important that there is community transparency about which roles the IETF Chair has delegated to which other Area Director, and for which time periods.
+This transparency can be guaranteed in several ways, such as through the IESG website or public email.
+Such operational details are out of scope of this document.

 # Separating the IETF Chair and IESG Chair Roles